Airports (Amendment) Bill [HL]

 Description

-• New powers for the Secretary of State: The Secretary of State gains the power to direct airport operators to take specific actions to improve connections between hub and regional airports.
-This can involve mandates or prohibitions.
+- New Direction Power for the Secretary of State: The Secretary of State gains the power to direct airport operators to take specific actions (or refrain from them) to improve air infrastructure between hub and regional airports.
+This is to ensure adequate national air connectivity.

 Government Spending